top of page

 Ending remarks

 Both the Alfine and the Rohloff are, in our opinion, magnificent IGHs.
 They are reliable, offer wide gear ranges, and help minimize time spent on maintenance.
 Our impression is that the Rohloff is the better option, much due to it seldom slipping on gears and the firm feeling of each gear.
 On the other hand, the Alfine is roughly 1/3 the price of the Rohloff.
-For commuting we find the Alfine more than adequate, but for touring we find Rohloff worth the extra money.
+For commuting we find the Alfine more than adequate, but for touring we find the Rohloff worth the extra money.

 We have not discussed belts in this article.
 There are both pros and cons with these belts.
 We prefer to use belts for all year commuting, while we stick to chains for touring.
 This is simply due to the fact that if something breaks, chains are easy to get hold of, belts are not.
 There are a number of articles out there, that are discussing the use of belts.
+If you already own a bicycle with a Gates Carbon Drive system, you might be interested in our article on how to service these systems.

 Please send us an email if you have comments or questions to this article.
 We are more than happy to update it!